 First Literary Review - East (FLRev)

-WE ARE NOW READING FOR UPCOMING ISSUES.
+WE ARE NOW READING FOR THE WINTER (JANUARY AND MARCH) ISSUES.
 PLEASE NOTE THE MOST IMPORTANT GUIDELINE OF ALL: WE ONLY READ POEMS THAT ARE 16 LINES AND UNDER (STANZA BREAKS DO NOT COUNT AS LINES, JUST THE LINES OF THE ACTUAL POEM).
 IF YOU SEND US SOMETHING THAT IS OVER 16 LINES, WE WILL REJECT IT OUTRIGHT (NICELY, OF COURSE!)

 MISSION STATEMENT: Here at FLRev, we wish to create a warm and safe place for talented poets to showcase their work.
 Although we need to be selective and want only high-quality work, we believe in the personal touch and, to that end, we hope you will be courteous in your correspondence, as will the editors in replying to your submissions.